Skip to content

 Why does prayer not always work?

-Prayer does not always "work" the way people expect because many people assume prayer is a request to override the road conditions.
+Prayer does not always produce the outcome the creature expects because many people assume prayer is a request to override the road conditions.
 Sometimes the answer is warmth.
 Sometimes the answer is strength to endure the cold.
 Sometimes the answer is a longer road than you wanted.

 Miracles are mercy, not the operating system.
 But petition is real, intercession is real, and dependence on the source is the posture the whole framework points toward.